 Angelica Velazquez

-Angelica Velazquez is a third-year undergraduate at UCLA studying International Development Studies, with minors in Global Health and Community Engagement & Social Change.
-Raised in Wilmington, California—a predominantly Latinx community burdened by industrial pollution and home to the third-largest oil field in the U.S.— she witnessed firsthand the effects of environmental injustice and systemic neglect.
-These early experiences sparked her commitment to community-driven solutions in public health and development.
+Angelica Velazquez is a senior at UCLA studying International Development Studies, with minors in Global Health and Community Engagement & Social Change.

-Her commitment to public health and social justice began in high school, where she joined the Harbor-UCLA Summer Urban Health Fellowship, organizing local health fairs, shadowing doctors, and leading her school’s affiliated health club.
-Beyond the fellowship, she launched a community mask distribution initiative at the height of the COVID-19 pandemic in collaboration with Harbor-UCLA, mobilizing resources to keep vulnerable residents safe.
-At the same time, she volunteered weekly at the Boys & Girls Club’s Weekend Wellness Food Drive, helping distribute essential supplies to Wilmington families.
-Her work to address health disparities aligns strongly with ICEC’s mission to promote equitable access to cancer care and locally informed global health strategies.

-Professionally, Angelica has interned at the Port of Los Angeles, most recently coordinating cultural events with international delegations and modernizing planning systems to support equitable urban development.
 She brings a community-centered perspective to all of her work, grounded in lived experience and academic insight.
+Raised in Wilmington, California, (a predominantly Latinx community burdened by industrial pollution and home to the third-largest oil field in the U.S.) she witnessed firsthand the effects of environmental injustice and systemic neglect.
+These experiences sparked her commitment to community-driven solutions in public health and development.

+Angelica’s public health and social justice initiative began in high school through the Harbor-UCLA Summer Urban Health Fellowship, organizing local health fairs, shadowing doctors, and leading her school’s affiliated health club.
+She launched a community mask distribution program at the height of the COVID-19 pandemic in collaboration with Harbor-UCLA, mobilizing resources to keep residents safe.
+Simultaneously, she volunteered weekly at the Boys & Girls Club’s Weekend Wellness Food Drive, distributing essential supplies to families.
+Her interest in addressing health disparities aligns with ICEC’s mission to promote equitable access to care and locally informed global health strategies.
+At UCLA, Angelica continues to advocate through her work in global political economy, development theory, and American foreign policy.
+She supports underserved students through the educational NGO 826LA, and is continuously seeking opportunities to advance education and health equity.

-Angelica aspires to a career in global development and public health, designing programs that amplify local voices, promote equity, and strengthen community resilience.
+Prior to her work with ICEC, Angelica spent several years with the Port of Los Angeles, coordinating events for international delegations and optimizing planning systems to support equitable urban development.
+Long term, Angelica hopes to continue pursuing global development and public health, developing programs to amplify local voices, promote equity, and strengthen community resilience.